-Card sorting can be conducted online using special software or offline (in-person).
-During the exercise a user is provided with a list of examples of intranet content, hand selected by the tester (the person running the card sort).
-The user sorts the items on the list into groups of related cards and labels each grouping.
-When a number of users have completed the exercise the tester compares each of the users’ results in aggregate to look for patterns and insights as to where similar groupings did and did not occur.
+During the exercise, a user is provided with a list of examples of intranet content.
+The user then sorts the items on the list into groups of related cards and labels each grouping.
+When a number of users have completed the exercise, the organizer compares the results to identify patterns and insights as to where similar groupings did and did not occur.

 Why is card sorting important?